 5) Tax Free Savings Account (TFSA)

 If you are 18 or older and a Canadian resident, maximize your contributions to your TFSA.
 Contributions to your TFSA are not tax deductible, but income earned and withdrawals from it are tax free.
-For 2013, you can contribute up to $5,500 to your TFSA.
-TFSA rules differ for US Citizens living in Canada, please contact your tax professional for clarifications of these rules.
+For 2015, the TFSA contribution limit was increased to $10,000.
+The taxation of TFSAs differ for US Citizens living in Canada, so please contact your tax professional for clarifications of these rules.

 6) Deductible Expenses

 Are you maximizing the deductions available to you on schedule 4 of your Canadian tax return?
 You can potentially claim the following expenses and reduce your taxable income and overall taxes payable:

 - Investment advisory fees charged on your non-registered investment accounts;

 - Under certain circumstances you can claim the fees paid to prepare your income tax return;

 - Most interest paid on money borrowed for investment purposes;